twingly/twingly-search-api-java/README.md

 Java API for Twingly Analytics

 To use the API you need an API key.
-To obtain an API key, send an email to info@twingly.com
+To obtain an API key, contact us att sales@twingly.com.

 ### Example usage